Erika’s BRCA 2 Previvor Breast Cancer Story

 Erika didn’t experience any usual first symptoms for breast cancer.
 She was in college when her mother was diagnosed with breast cancer for her second time, testing positive for a BRCA2 mutation.

 This motivated Erika to approach a genetic counselor and get tested.
 She was positive also for the same BRCA2 mutation.
-In this story, Erika shares how she decided to undergo a preventative double mastectomy and reconstruction, and also highlights her advocacy work to help others prevent a breast cancer diagnosis.
+In this story, Erika shares how she decided to undergo a preventative double mastectomy and reconstruction.
+She also highlights her advocacy work to help others prevent a breast cancer diagnosis.

 - Name: Erika S.